funwithflutter/lit_firebase_auth/README.md

 context.resetSignInForm()
 ```

-This will reset the form to it's initial state.
+This will reset the form to its initial state.

-It's a good idea to do this when you have multiple `EmailTextFormField` and `PasswordTextFormField` widgets in seperate locations, for example when you have a separate Sign-in form and a Registration form.
+It's a good idea to do this when you have multiple `EmailTextFormField` and `PasswordTextFormField` widgets in separate locations, for example when you have a separate Sign-in form and a Registration form.

 ### Icons